Click here to play the Audio.

 What Have we Learned. (n.d.a).
 CASEL. https://casel.org/systemic-implementation/sel-in-the-classroom/

-District-level coordination and support of Social-Emotional Learning (SEL) is critical to ensuring meaningful educational experiences for all students.
-When districts partner with families and communities to develop standards and benchmarks for SEL, they are able to integrate these principles into academics, discipline, and student support.
-All students can benefit from SEL.
+District-level coordination and support for Social-Emotional Learning (SEL) is essential to delivering meaningful and equitable educational experiences for all students.
+When school districts collaborate with families and community partners to establish SEL standards and benchmarks, they can embed these practices into academics, discipline policies, and student support systems—ensuring SEL becomes a foundational part of the educational culture.

 References: